 We offer Mayan tours that will travel with a minimum of

 4 persons, a maximum of 10.
-These Mayan travel guaranteed departure tours will be made up of individuals, couples or small groups.
-Two
+These Mayan travel guaranteed departure tours will be made up of individuals, couples or small groups,

-are the extraordinarily popular "The Best of the Maya" and "Mini Yucatan" .
+including our extraordinarily popular "The Best of the Maya" .

 We have many other tours with regular departures year round that are available for as few as 2 persons.
 These tour are Mexico City and

 Central Mexico, Oaxaca Highlands and Archaeology, The Great Cities of the Maya, Maya

 Maya Adventure Tour, Belize Archaeology + Tikal, Chiapas Highlands and Archaeology, Guatemala